Kunj-13/StockSense/Weekly Reports/Weekly Report - 9-18.md

 ## Subsection 2:
 - I've been watching videos to figure out where to get a good dataset that we can easily integrate into the code.
 - I’ve also been checking out which machine learning model and LLM would work best for this project, and looking into the features we’ll need to add.
-Hopefully, I’ll be able to start coding next week.

 ## Subsection 3:
 - Finding a good dataset to use.